exonum/exonum-doc/src/architecture/serialization.md

 ### Fixed-length and var-length types

-The way a particular data type is serialized within a complex type (i.e., sequence) depends on whether this type has a fixed or variable byte length of the serialization.
+The way a particular data type is serialized within a complex type (i.e., sequence) depends on whether the instances of this type may exhibit variable byte length of their serialization.
 These kinds of types are referred to as _fixed-length_ and _var-length_, respectively.

-- All primitive types are fixed-length.
+- Integer types and booleans are fixed-length.
 For example, all `u32` instances take 4 bytes to serialize.
 - Strings are var-length. `"Hello world!"` takes 12 bytes to serialize, and `"👍"` takes 4 bytes.
 - The rules determining whether a complex type is fixed-length are described in